melindamalone/practice_repo/README.md

 # **Welcome to the Austin AniML Rescue SQL Database Section!**
-## The database for this project has been maintained by Melinda Malone using PostgreSQL and pgAdmin
+###### The database for this project has been maintained by Melinda Malone using PostgreSQL, pgAdmin, Python, Pandas, and SQL Alchemy

 ## Where is the data from?